d-plaindoux/celma/README.md

 ### Celma AST generation

 First, we express [Celma in Celma](https://github.com/d-plaindoux/celma/blob/master/lang/v1/parser/src/parser.rs).
-This gives us an AST denoting parsers expressed using the Celma language i.e. Celma(v1) thanks to Celma(v0).
+This gives us an AST denoting parsers expressed using the Celma language, i.e. Celma(v1), thanks to Celma(v0).

 ### Normalisation

 The first step is to produce the **Deterministic Greibach Normal Form** of a given grammar.
-For this purpose we have a first AST for the grammar abstract denotation.
+For this purpose, we have a first AST for the grammar abstract denotation.

 NOTE: Work in progress